aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

 ### Another Example

-* A scientist wants to see if the brightness of light has any effect on a moth being attracted to the light.
+* A scientist wants to see if a light's brightness affects how much a moth is attracted to it.
-* The brightness of the light is controlled by the scientist.
+* The scientist controls the brightness of the light.
 This would be the independent variable.
-* How the moth reacts to the different light levels (distance to light source) would be the dependent variable.
+* The dependent variable would be how the moth reacts to the different light levels (distance to the light source).

 ## Equation of a Straight Line

-* In algebra, a linear equation (equation of a straight line) typically takes the form y = mx + b, where m and b are constants, x is the independent variable, y is the dependent variable.
+* In algebra, a linear equation (equation of a straight line) typically takes the form y = mx + b, where m and b are constants, x is the independent variable, and y is the dependent variable.
-* Basically, the value of y is being calculated using x whereas x has no dependence on value of y.
+* Basically, the value of y is calculated using x, whereas x has no dependence on the value of y.
 y = how far up
 x = how far along
 m = Slope or Gradient (how steep the line is)